TaalVerena/bro-code/README.md

     ![Favicon](README-media/favicon.png)

 ### Future Features to Implement
-* As this website was deisgned for a portfolio project using HTML and CSS, the information from the signup page is not collected at present.
+* As this website was designed for a portfolio project using HTML and CSS, the information from the signup page is not collected at present.
 Building on this to make it functional and have a running website is a feature I would like to implement at a later stage.
 * Once the webiste is in use, I would like to expand to other countries to cater to more users.
 * Working with local companies and suppliers to organize group events, discounts and special offers for the Bro Code community.
 * Catering the website to also be responsive on much larger devices, excluding the most commonly used device sizes that have already been catered for.